 Chamonix-Mont-Blanc, also known as Chamonix, is a commune in the Haute-Savoie department of the Auvergne-Rhône-Alpes region of Southeastern France.
 Chamonix surrounds Mont Blanc, the highest mountain in the Alps and Western Europe.

 As such, Chamonix is an extremely popular destination for skiers, bikers, hikers, and mountain enthusiasts, and electric bikes have become increasingly used to help travelers explore the mountainous landscape.

-This article will address the questions you may have before you embark on your Chamonix e-bike trip!
+This article will address the questions you may have to help you explore Chamonix by electric bike!

 Are e-bikes allowed in Chamonix?

 Since Chamonix is in France, riders should follow France’s e-bike rules.
 For a vehicle to be classified as an electric bike, the legal speed limit is 25 km/h (15.5 mph) with a maximum power output of 250W.